jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_connectedsessions.md

 ---

 The Connected Sessions chart contains an area graph showing the number of SQL Server sessions over time.
-If you have a non-zero "User Connections" parameter set on the server being monitored, the Y-axis is scaled to the value you specified, which allows you to see how close you are to this limit.
+If you have a non-zero **User Connections** parameter set on the server being monitored, the Y-axis is scaled to the value you specified, which allows you to see how close you are to this limit.
 Sessions are categorized as:

 * Internal SQL Server **System** sessions
 * **Active** user sessions